linpengcheng/PurefunctionPipelineDataflow/doc/SuccessStory.md

 - Apple & TSMC's chip interconnection method is a mistake.
   The correct method should be memory interconnection, splicing the memory of two M1 Max into one large memory (or virtual large memory).
   Then M1 Ultra is not only A fractal system of warehouse/workshop model, but also a standard warehouse/workshop model.
+  It is also a simple and high-performance approach.
+  It can be used as the realization scheme of future M1 Supercomputing.

 - In the future, Apple must implement my dispatching center technology and implement OS kernel as DBMS-like ASIC.
 Currently, only Apple has a complete basic ecosystem.